limhoyeon/ToothGroupNetwork/README.md

 # Inference
+- 챌린지에 사용된 모델의 성능을 테스트하시려면, challenge_branch로 이동해주세요(상단 notice 참조).
+-
 - We offer two model
   - TestModel: one for Preliminary Test phase - algorithm name "0726_bdl_v6"
   - FinalModel: another for Final Test phase - algorithm name "final_v1"
 - All of the checkpoint files for each model are in (https://drive.google.com/drive/folders/15oP0CZM_O_-Bir18VbSM8wRUEzoyLXby?usp=sharing).
 Download ckpts.zip and unzip all of checkpoints in ckpts folder.
 - The processing speed is not fast because the code has not been optimized yet.
-- The processing speed of FinalModel is slow due to the use of ensamble method to increase performance.
-It is not clear whether this ensamble method actually increases accuracy.
+- The processing speed of FinalModel is slow due to the use of the ensemble method to increase performance.
+It is not clear whether this ensemble method actually increases accuracy.
 - How to inference with TestModel
 ```
 python inference_mid.py --input_path /your/input/path --save_path /your/save/path